krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 as [Arduino Due](https://store.arduino.cc/products/arduino-due).
 Unfortunately, Atmega 328p, as the one in your board, does not support DAC.
 For more details, take a look at Wiki: [Digital-to-analog converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter).

+You can also read analog values with your microcontroller.
+Atmega328p comes with a 10-bit ADC and comparator built-in!
+ADC stands for Analog-Digital-Converter, which effectively translates voltage to 10 bit value: 0-1023 integer value.
+More on ADC in the next chapter!

+# References

 [^1]: [CH340 Configuration in Ubuntu 22.04](https://askubuntu.com/questions/1403705/dev-ttyusb0-not-present-in-ubuntu-22-04)